 Mahanoy Area School District v.
 B.L., No 20-255 B.L. v.
-Mahanoy is a free expression case on the Supreme Court docket.
+Mahanoy is a free expression case the Supreme Court decided in June 2021.
 The case has major implications for public school students across the country.
-This page is a primer for reporters, students and teachers who want a quick explanation of the case and how it could… Continue reading SPLC’s 5 minute guide to B.L. v.
+This page is a primer for reporters, students and teachers who want a quick explanation of the case and how… Continue reading SPLC’s 5 minute guide to B.L. v.
 Mahanoy

 A federal district judge sided with school disciplinarians in a First Amendment case involving a joke posted to Facebook, but the court also struck down as unconstitutional a school policy that made "inappropriate" speech a punishable disciplinary offense if there was any possibility of disruption at school.